IntroCSCI/colorvisionproject-rmendez6/README.md

 ```
 Hi, what is your first name?:rey
-What is you last name?:mendez
+What is your last name?:mendez
 How old are you?:23
 Do you wear glasses?
 (Y/N):y
 Welcome, would you like to turn on colorblind settings?
 (Yes or No):n